safoorsafdar/safoorsafdarcom/content/posts/deploy-mendix-apps-to-kubernetes-with-gitlab/index.md

 Development, staging, and production environments were provisioned using Kubespray as on-premises infrastructure and the Docker Registry to store Docker images for all mentioned environments.

 > :bulb: **Info!** Kubespray is a composition of Ansible playbooks, inventory, provisioning tools, and domain knowledge for generic OS/Kubernetes clusters configuration management tasks.
-Kubespray provides: a highly available cluster. composable attributes. support for most popular Linux distributions.
+Kubespray provides a highly available cluster. composable attributes. support for most popular Linux distributions.

 **You are going to implement...**

-This post covers the implementation of Gitlab Pipeline to deploy an Mendix application to Kubernetes.
+This post covers the implementation of Gitlab Pipeline to deploy the Mendix application to Kubernetes.
 The following steps will be covered:

 - Containerize the Mendix application with Docker

-- Build the Docker image from source code
+- Build the Docker image from the source code
 - Publish the Docker Image to Docker Registry
 - Define the Mendix application deployment template
 - Deploy the application to the development and staging environment
 - Deploy the application to the production environment
 - Clean the local Docker images